-- a. your track record managing similar projects and access to personnel and/or partners with the right skills and experience - b. your readiness to commence the project with appropriate approvals planned for or in place - c. sound project planning to manage and monitor the project, which addresses scope, implementation methodology, timeframes, budget and risk management (including mitigation of health risks associated with the current COVID-19 pandemic).
+- a. your track record managing similar projects and access to personnel and/or partners with the right skills and experience - b. your readiness to commence the project, including your access to any required resources such as infrastructure, capital equipment or technology.
+You should describe the steps you have taken to allow construction to commence in the immediate future including the status of: - required regulatory and/or development approvals - project designs and costings - authority from the land or infrastructure owner to undertake the project at the nominated site(s) - funding contributions from all sources. - sound project planning to manage and monitor the project, which addresses scope, implementation methodology, timeframes, budget and risk management (including mitigation of health risks associated with the current COVID-19 pandemic) - d. how you will operate and maintain the infrastructure and benefits of the project into the future.